 Litter on the beaches is another environmental threat because all the litter ends up in the sea, killing numerous sea birds and animals.
 Make sure to do your bit to clean the beach every time you visit, and also join different communities or organizations that do weekly beach clean-ups.

-14. Leave No Trace when Camping, Hiking and Traveling
+Leave no Trace when Camping, Hiking, and Traveling

 Going camping and hiking is great, but make sure you don’t leave any traces of your activities.
 Follow the “Leave No Trace” mindset, which is a guide for outdoor ethics that aims to promote outdoor conservation.
 It basically requires you to travel and camp on durable surfaces, respect wildlife, properly dispose of your waste, minimize the impact of campfires, and be considerate of the environment and ecosystems.